SeaGL/organization/meetings/2025/20251020-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- matt: its cold, gloves indoor season, hold off on social post images
-- sen: tired but productive
-- norm: looking forward to the conference, people seem more calm this year less than a month away
-- alfredo: happy to be here, will work on improving social post hashtags, nice to have time to think about feedback for next
-- angel: there are not enough hours in the day, seagl stuff has fallen down the priority list more than it should have, so tired
-- aj: have already added feedback form to bookmarks toolbar on streaming laptops, also very tired
-- salt: not tired today, feels good to not be so underwater one month out

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)